What is congenital heart disease?

 Congenital Heart Disease Treatment

 The number of adults with congenital heart disease now exceeds the number of pediatric patients.
-Treatment is based on the type of congenital heart disease a person has.
-Complex types of congenital heart disease need to be treated at a center that specializes in adult congenital heart disease.
+Treatment is based on the type of congenital heart disease diagnosed.
+Talk to your doctor to determine the best treatment plan.